Search RADAR

 Biography

-His research is concerned with how materials, environments, and things participate in making the world: how meaning arises through encounter rather than residing in any single object or subject.
-He is drawn to instabilities and indeterminacies at disciplinary edges, and to correspondences between latency and form, the real and the undifferentiated, territories from which form might be drawn out rather than imposed.
+Craig Wells is a sound artist, composer, educator, and researcher working across sonic practice, philosophy, and ecological thought.
+His research asks how materials, environments, and things participate in making the world, how meaning arises through encounter rather than residing in any single object or subject.
+He is drawn to the instabilities and indeterminacies that gather at disciplinary edges.

-Sound, for Wells, is a material force, one that organises space, structures time, and brings into audibility what has been dampened, masked, or pushed below the threshold of attention.
-This extends to how sonic environments shape experiences of dwelling and estrangement, how architecture conducts and absorbs, how spaces encode particular regimes of silence.
+Sound, in turn, is material, it organises space, structures time, and brings into audibility what has been dampened, masked, or pushed below the threshold of attention.
+This extends naturally to how sonic environments shape experiences of dwelling and estrangement, how architecture conducts and absorbs, and how spaces encode particular regimes of silence.
+His practice moves through live electronics, modular synthesis, field recording, multichannel diffusion, instrument and interface design, and installation.

 Research Interests